Digital Transformation of the Finnish Taxi Industry

 A Long-Term Research Program

 Since 2017, we have studied how digital transformation is occurring in the Finnish taxi industry.
 This is a long-term research program that delves into the dynamics of complex sociotechnical phenomena involved in this change.
-The topic is especially relevant now in Finland where the taxi industry was deregulated with the Act on Transport Services in July 2018.
-During 2018 we conducted 58 recorded interviews with various stakeholders in and around the taxi industry.
-Our program’s first publication was published in August 2018 in the Scandinavian Conference of Information Systems, and we have many more articles in the pipeline.
+The topic is especially relevant now in Finland where the taxi industry was deregulated with the Act on Transport Services in July 2018, and is also currently (autumn 2020) undergoing new regulative changes.
+Since 2018, we have conducted over 90 recorded interviews with various stakeholders in and around the taxi industry.

-Our goal is to become the world’s leading researchers within this topic.
+Our goal is to become Europe's leading researchers within this topic.
 We want to strenghthen the status of University of Oulu in the Information Systems research community, and provide significant societal value.